pscedu/slash2/README.md

 # Copyright

 SLASH2 is licensed under GPLv2.
-See COPYING-GPL at the top of this distribution.
+See COPYING-GPL and AUTHORS at the top of this distribution.